-- ✓ Continue to effectively and timely support the TAM Board and various Committees; - ✓ Manage all meeting packet production and support the operation of all in-person/hybrid/remote meetings; - ✓ Manage the Agency's annual insurance renewal processes; - ✓ Produce timely and informative quarterly reports and budget adjustments throughout the year; - Monitor economic conditions and various revenue sources and explore options for the Agency and the funding recipients during challenging financial times; - ✓ Manage financial tracking and required reporting for federal, state, regional, and local grants received; - Manage and report regulatory state filings including regular/quarterly payroll reporting and compensation reporting - Conduct cash flow and funding analyses of major capital projects and explore financial tools to meet cash flow needs; - ✓ Continue to timely and accurately execute all financial, payroll and accounting transactions; - ✓ Monitor project/program revenues and expenditures and assist project and contract managers with preparation of various grant reports and reimbursement invoices; - ✓ Continue to improve the financial and payroll system to increase workflow efficiency; - ✓ Manage ongoing HR functions, including but not limited to annual performance review, recruitments, training, benefits changes and open enrollment, team building, and professional development support, review and update of the HR agency policy handbook as needed; - Continue to manage the agency's benefit suite and explore options to improve cost effectiveness with no overall negative impacts to the benefit level. - Manage all daily office operation needs, including but not limited to record keeping, and various IT support needs.
+- ✓ Continue to effectively and timely support the TAM Board and various Committees; - ✓ Manage all meeting packet production and support the operation of all in-person/hybrid/remote meetings; - ✓ Manage the Agency's annual insurance renewal processes; - ✓ Produce timely and informative quarterly reports and budget adjustments throughout the year; - Monitor economic conditions and various revenue sources and explore options for the Agency and the funding recipients during challenging financial times; - ✓ Manage financial tracking and required reporting for federal, state, regional, and local grants received; - Manage and report regulatory state filings including regular/quarterly payroll reporting and compensation reporting - Conduct cash flow and funding analyses of major capital projects and explore financial tools to meet cash flow needs; - ✓ Continue to timely and accurately execute all financial, payroll and accounting transactions; - ✓ Monitor project/program revenues and expenditures and assist project and contract managers with preparation of various grant reports and reimbursement invoices; - ✓ Continue to improve the financial and payroll system to increase workflow efficiency; - ✓ Manage ongoing HR functions, including but not limited to annual performance review, recruitments, training, benefits changes and open enrollment, team building, and professional development support, review and update of the HR agency policy handbook as needed; - Continue to manage the agency's benefit suite and explore options to improve cost effectiveness with no overall negative impacts to the benefit level. - ✓ Manage all daily office operation needs, including but not limited to record keeping, and various IT support needs.

-- Complete the Agency-wide compensation study and recommend any necessary adjustment to the salary schedule and benefits - December 2023; - ✓ Manage and lead the FY2024-25Annual Budget development process and make any potential improvements and adjustments; - ✓ Finalizing record retention policy and board adoption September 2023; - Phone system upgrade and maintenance September 2023; - ✓ Manage the agency's 2022 Measure A/AA Compliance Audit process and provide necessary support to the fund recipients and auditor;
+- Complete the Agency-wide compensation study and recommend any necessary adjustment to the salary schedule and benefits - December 2023; - ✓ Manage and lead the FY2024-25Annual Budget development process and make any potential improvements and adjustments; - ✓ Finalizing record retention policy and board adoption September 2023; - Phone system upgrade and maintenance September 2023; - ✓ Manage the agency's IT Upgrade project, including server replacement and other computer needs;

-- ✓ Manage the agency's IT Upgrade project, including server replacement and other computer needs; - ✓ Assist in the FY2023-24 Measure A/AA & Measure B Strategic Plans update process, manage financial/revenue related sections for both funds, and track programming and allocations; - Assist in the ongoing fund plan and cash flow needs discussion, particularly for MSN and the 101-580 Multi-Modal and Local Access Improvement r projects due to the complexity caused by the litigation against the RM3 funds; - ✓ Manage and coordinate the FY2022-23 annual financial, single, and other regulatory audits and reviews with outside auditors; - Manage the 2023 Measure A/AA Compliance Audit process and provide necessary support to the fund recipients and auditor; - Investment and banking service review and potential exploration of other options if necessary December 2023.
+- ✓ Assist in the FY2023-24 Measure A/AA & Measure B Strategic Plans update process, manage financial/revenue related sections for both funds, and track programming and allocations; - Assist in the ongoing fund plan and cash flow needs discussion, particularly for MSN and the 101-580 Multi-Modal and Local Access Improvement projects due to the complexity caused by the litigation against the RM3 funds; - Manage and coordinate the FY2022-23 annual financial, single, and other regulatory audits and reviews with outside auditors; - ✓ Manage the 2023 Measure A/AA Compliance Audit process and provide necessary support to the fund recipients and auditor; - ✓ Investment and banking service review and potential exploration of other options if necessary.